AudranBert/VITKLIA/src/README.md

 For example this line:

-    python run.py --conf ../resources/config.txt --mode reduction
+    python run.py --conf ../configs/config.yaml --mode reduction
-will launch with the mode reduction and the configuration file : config.txt.
+will launch with the mode reduction and the configuration file : config.yaml.

 ## Configuration

-An example is provided : config.txt.
+An example is provided : config.yaml.
 Config file is in YAML.
-Here are the list of parameters that can be found on the configuration file.
+Here are the list of most important parameters that can be found on the configuration file.
-You can make empty lines or make comment lines with # at the beginning of the line.

-  * ressources_dir is the path all the files in the config file.
+  * ressources_dir is the path to all the files of the tool.
+  * export_dir is the directory where files will be saved (except for the plot).
   * mode can be "reduction" or "read".
 Reduction will read xvectors in the given file.
 Read will read reducted vectors in the given file.
-  * xvectorsFile is the name of the file that contains xvectors
+  * xvectorsFile is the name of the file that contains vectors.
-  * variableSelectionOption (default="") is the mode of selecting variables "" means all varaibles, best means variables with the biggest extent, worst means variables with the lowest extent
+  * uttFile is the file where the reducted vectors will be store.
+  * protoFile is the file where the prototypes will be store.
-  * exportReductionFile is the file where the result will be store
+  * critFile is the file where the criticisms will be store.
   * dimension is the number of dimension after reduction, it can be 2 or 3.
-  * n_neighbor (default=15) is a parameter for UMAP, define the number of neighbor taken for reduction.
-  * min_dist (default=0.1) is a parameter for UMAP, the min dist to take the neighbor
-  * readingFile is the file where we read the reducted vectors
+  * findProto if false just plot embeddings and if true find prototypes and criticisms and plot it.
   * plotFile is the name of the file where the plot will be exported
-  * showPlot defines if the plot is shown or not
-  * dotSize defines the size of the dot in the plot.
-  * findProto if false just plot embeddings and if true finc prototypes and criticisms and plot it.
-  * grdiSearch if true calculate the grid search between prototypes and criticisms
+  * oneDotPerSpeaker allows to plot only the prototypes
+  * detailSpeakerClick allow when you click on an utterance to make a new plot with only the speaker of the clicked utterance